Last Updated on January 18, 2025 by Michelle

 Chocolate Chip Cookies made with lard.

-While I could talk on and on about lard (yeah, I know I’m weird like that), I know very little about tallow and have never rendered it or used it… except for the amazing tallow face serum and tallow balm that I love.
+While I could talk on and on about lard (yeah, I know I’m weird like that), I know very little about tallow and have never rendered it or used it… except for tallow face serum and tallow balm that I love.
 (Use code SOULYRESTED to save on these if you’d like to experience the amazingness of what tallow does for your skin.)

 So when I knew I wanted one episode in our current podcast season to focus on good fat, I immediately asked my friend, RuthAnn, if she’d join me for a deep dive into this topic.